-Situated in a Conservation Area in Islington, this Victorian maisonette has been reconfigured and extended to create a spacious, light and modern family home.
+Located in a conservation area in Islington, this Victorian maisonette has been reconfigured and extended, to convert a previously dark, segmented property into a light, spacious and modern family home.

-Natural materials are used internally and comprise timber, plywood, stainless steel, polished concrete and white plaster.
-The restrained nature of the material palette is designed to complement the simplicity of the spaces.
+Natural materials comprising timber, plywood, stainless steel, polished concrete and white plaster are used throughout.
+The restrained nature of the material palette complements the simplicity of the spaces.

 The white rendered facade of the extension provides continuity with the internal white plaster.
 It also responds to the existing context of adjacent houses which have retained their original white rendered base below the brickwork.

 The project has been widely published and has been featured in the following:-